MistyDaniels/MRT411/HW6/README.md

 I had a little trouble with the onclick event for some reason, but I think I got that figured out.
 I'm working on the JSON right now, it seems straight forward enough.
 The preview package has really been helping with this but I want to run it right now in the browser juuust in case.

+OK SO THAT MOSTLY WORKED!
+SUCCESS!
+SORT OF!
+I really want to figure out how to reset the boxes so they revert back to white/blanks when I choose incorrectly but that may be a project for another day.
+I'm still happy with how well it turned out for a first try!

+It didnt, however, progress past the point of all of the boxes being selected to display my information.
+HRM.